Errors When Constraining Hot Blackbody Parameters with Optical Photometry: Analysis

 In many cases, the blackbody temperature $T$ and radius $R$ are used to estimate the bolometric luminosity through $L_{bol}=4{\pi}R^2\sigma_{SB}T^4$ (with $\sigma_{SB}$ the Stephan-Boltzmann constant).
-One would expect that large errors in temperature would translate to order-of-magnitude errors in bolometric luminosity.
-However, as seen in the example fits in Figure \ref{fig:eg_fits}, there is typically an anti-correlated degeneracy between temperature and radius which cancels some of the error in each parameter when estimating the bolometric luminosity.
+One would expect that large errors in the temperature would translate to order-of-magnitude errors in the bolometric luminosity.
+However, as seen in the example fits in Figure \ref{fig:eg_fits}, there is typically an anticorrelated degeneracy between the temperature and radius, which cancels some of the error in each parameter when estimating the bolometric luminosity.

 Figure \ref{fig:res_l_sdss} shows the ratio between the measured bolometric luminosity and the true bolometric luminosity for various SDSS and ultraviolet band combinations.
-When relying on optical data alone, the luminosity of blackbodies up to $\sim$60,000\,K is overestimated on average.
+When relying on optical data alone, the luminosities of blackbodies up to $\sim$60,000\,K are overestimated on average.
 For 0.05 magnitude uncertainties, the luminosity overestimation reaches a factor of $\sim$3 (84th ensemble percentile).
 At higher temperatures, beyond $\sim$60,000\,K, the preference shifts to underestimating the luminosity by factors of $\sim$3 (16th percentile).
-For 0.1 magnitude uncertainties, the luminosity over- and underestimates reach factors of $\sim$4--5 (at the 84th and 16th percentiles respectively).
-Adding space-based ultraviolet bands reduces these errors significantly with the ensemble-average luminosities tracking the true luminosity at all temperatures tested.
+For 0.1 magnitude uncertainties, the luminosity over- and underestimates reach factors of $\sim$4--5 (at the 84th and 16th percentiles, respectively).
+Adding space-based ultraviolet bands reduces these errors significantly with the ensemble average luminosities tracking the true luminosity at all temperatures tested.
 Similar results are seen for the Johnson-Cousins SEDs (Fig. \ref{fig:res_l_john}).
-Like in the temperature estimation, there are almost no differences between the two methods (except at higher temperatures in the $gri$-band fits where the \texttt{lightcurve\_fitting} method has a longer tail towards underestimation of the true luminosity).
+Like in the temperature estimation, there are almost no differences between the two methods (except at higher temperatures in the $gri$-band fits where the \texttt{lightcurve\_fitting} method has a longer tail toward underestimation of the true luminosity).